 ● Through this line, the WP debug mode gets on.

-Pro tip:- save your changes which you have done and then do uploading your wp-config.php file again to your WP website.
+Pro tip: Save the changes you have made and then upload your wp-config.php file again to your WP website.

 Go through Your WP Error Logs